Murphydbuffalo/hyp/README.md

 rejecting the null hypothesis when it is false).
 Larger sample sizes allow you to have higher levels of power.

+All else being equal decreasing alpha means decreasing power, because a lower alpha makes it harder to classify a result as significant.
+So lowering alpha decreases the chances of getting a false positive and increases the chances of getting a false negative.

 Power is required to be one of two conventional values: 0.80 or 0.90.

 In our sample size calculations power is very closely related to another concept: